Xbox says Apple's new EU App Store rules are 'a step in the wrong direction'

-Xbox president Sarah Bond posted on X (formerly Twitter) says Apple’s new app store policy is “a step in the wrong direction.”
+Xbox president Sarah Bond posted on X (formerly Twitter) that Apple’s new app store policy is “a step in the wrong direction.”

 Apple recently detailed changes to its app ecosystem in the European Union (EU).
 The changes allow users to install apps through third-party app marketplaces.
 This is to comply with the EU’s Digital Markets Act (DMA), which has a March 6th, 2024, deadline.

-Apple is facing backlash for a key component of its proposed policy, which charges a new ‘Core Technology Fee’ for developers who want to distribute their iOS apps on third-party app stores in the EU.
+Apple faces backlash for a key component of its proposed policy, which charges a new ‘Core Technology Fee’ for developers who want to distribute their iOS apps on third-party app stores in the EU.
 The fee is €0.50 (about $0.73 CAD) per install per account annually.
 The fee only applies to developers after 1 million installs; before that, it’s free.

 On top of the ‘Core Technology Fee,’ Apple also takes a 17 percent commission from developers with apps in the App Store that offer alternative payment methods or link to their own website for payment.

 While Microsoft’s Xbox hopes Apple will “listen to feedback on their proposed plans,” Xbox has its own plans in the mobile space.
-Xbox has reportedly been working on an Xbox mobile gaming store that could possibly release this year.
+The company has reportedly been working on an Xbox mobile gaming store that could possibly be released this year.
 Apple’s proposed policies would affect Microsoft’s ability to operate its marketplace on iOS devices.

 We believe constructive conversations drive change and progress towards open platforms and greater competition.
 Apple's new policy is a step in the wrong direction.
 We hope they listen to feedback on their proposed plan and work towards a more inclusive future for all. https://t.co/mDRI5KPJf6